viam-modules/raspberry-pi/README.md

   ],
 }
 ```
+### Analog Readers and SPI
+The analog readers used SPI in order to transfer information.
+The SPI previously used pigpio defined SPI functions.
+We use our [genericlinux implementation](https://github.com/viamrobotics/rdk/tree/main/components/board/genericlinux) We simply set up a NewSPIBus and everything works well.
+There are chip select mappings (within rpi/analog_readers.go) that map physical pins to chip select pins.
+Otherwise, behavior is the same.

+## Configure your pi servo
 Similarly for the servo.
 The one new addition is the ability to change the servo frequency (`frequency: hz`).
 You should look at your part's documentation to determine the optimal operating frequency and operating rotation range.
 Otherwise, the config is the same as the [servo docs](https://docs.viam.com/components/servo/pi/).
 ```json